Air Hostess From The 60’s Hazy Pale Ale

 Have you ever tasted a hazy pale ale before?
 The Air Hostess From The 60’s Hazy Pale Ale (Yep, it’s a mouthful!) is brewed by Evasion Brewing in Oregon.
 Originally it was packaged in 12 ounce bottles, but it has since shifted to cans.

-I got this beer straight from the brewery when I was there for the Old World Kolsch, but these days it’s also distributed to Bend via Market of Choice.
+I originally had this beer straight from the brewery when I was there filming the brew of the Old World Kolsch, but these days it’s also distributed to Bend via Market of Choice.
 By the way, to answer my own question, with all the hazy IPAs I’ve reviewed in the past, I don’t think I’ve ever tried a hazy pale.
 The haze craze is spreading!

 The Air Hostess From The 60’s is brewed on a base of millet, buckwheat, rice, and GF oats in a dedicated gluten free facility.
 That makes this beer safe for anyone who can tolerate gluten free oats.
 (I’m curious…how many of you can drink beers with oats in the ingredient list?)